 Actionable Tip: One thing to be wary of is being too broad or too targeted with your audience.
 It is best to consult a market research firm, like Drive Research, that often uses this approach to find its participants.

 Tip #2: Include the URL Twice

 When creating a social media ad with the hope of recruiting research participants, you likely will have some type of call to action or landing page for your audience to click on and learn more about the study.

-Facebook, LinkedIn, Twitter or another social media platform of your choice will require you to include some type of URL, whether it be your homepage or an online screening survey.
+Facebook, LinkedIn, Twitter, or other social media platforms of your choice will require you to include some type of URL, whether it be your homepage or an online screening survey.

 Better quality data relies on having the best possible research participant, which in turn allows your organization to address key business objectives with fact-based evidence.

-Drive Research is a national market research company located in Syracuse, NY.
-Our team has the knowledge and tools to deliver high quality research participants and respondents that match the toughest of criteria.
+Drive Research is a national market research company located in Upstate New York.
+Our team has the knowledge and tools to deliver high-quality research participants and respondents that match the toughest of criteria.